Public Benefits Rule Links

 How do I file an appeal?
-If your case involves the denial, termination or reduction of a benefit such as Medicaid, Food Stamps or Colorado Works:
+If your case involves the denial, termination or reduction of a benefit such as Health First Colorado (Medicaid), Food Assistance or Colorado Works:

-Complete the Request for State Level Hearing Form or you may right us a letter with the following information:
+Complete the Request for State Level Hearing Form or you may write us a letter with the following information: